-The system board is equipped with I dedicated AGP slot to support high performance 3D graphics cards.
-Refer to the "Technology" section (Chapter I) for more information.
+The system board is equipped with 1 dedicated AGP slot to support high performance 3D graphics cards.
+Refer to the "Technology" section (Chapter 1) for more information.

-The system board is also equipped with 3 dedicated PCI slots, 2 dedicated 16-bit ISA slot and I shared PCI/ISA slot.
+The system board is also equipped with 4 dedicated PCI slots and 2 dedicated 16-bit ISA slots.
 All PCI and ISA slots are bus masters.